-I spent two fieldworks in this setting, and later worked as a PRN OT in three SNFs.
+I spent two fieldworks in this OT setting, and later worked as a PRN OT in three SNFs.
 I worked full time in another SNF for almost three years.
 Here is my experience working as a SNF occupational therapist.
-A quick note, that since SNF is pronounced “sniff,” we will be referring to it as “a SNF” versus “an SNF.”

 The Basics of a Day in the Life of a SNF OT

 When working in a SNF, you are mostly working with older adults, with the occasional younger adult with a severe diagnosis or unique case.
 In subacute rehab, therapy is usually the main focus and star of the show.
-Your treatments will revolve around ADLs and community re-entry.
+Your treatments will revolve around ADLs, functional mobility and community re-entry.

 I worked with a PT partner and a team of wonderful COTAs and PTAs.
 Not all facilities are arranged this way, but this was beyond beneficial for entry level training and mentoring.
-Ask about therapy teams while you are job hunting!
+Ask about what the therapy teams look like while you are job hunting!

 When you speak to seasoned SNF therapists, you will see they are somewhat of a mediator.
 They find solutions that work for both the patient and the nursing staff.
 They are always trying to find an easier way to function.
 They offer creative options while also taking the client’s interests into account.
 This is what I admire about OT in this world.